Top Tips for Small Businesses Regarding Health Insurance

-According to the the Affordable Care Act, all business with 50 or more employees must offer health insurance that’s affordable.
+According to the Affordable Care Act, all businesses with 50 or more employees must offer health insurance that’s affordable.
 In order to see if your business qualifies, you must examine how many full-time employees you have.
-Full time equivalent employees (FTE) can be determined by using the formula (Total hours worked by part-time employees each week / 30) + # of full-time employees = Your FTE number).
+Full-time equivalent employees (FTE) can be determined by using the formula (Total hours worked by part-time employees each week / 30) + # of full-time employees = Your FTE number).

-If you have 49 or less employees, you are not mandated under the Affordable Care Act to provide a health plan for your employees.
+If you have 49 or fewer employees, you are not mandated under the Affordable Care Act to provide a health plan for your employees.
 However, as a business owner, providing proper care for employees enhances the quality, reputation, and culture of your small business.
 Getting great employees is key to strengthening a business, but keeping your employees is just as important to ensure longevity.
-Investing in your business and employees can payoff tremendously in the end.
+Investing in your business and employees can pay off tremendously in the end.

 Some of the benefits that can come will providing healthcare include getting small business health care tax credit, enhancing job satisfaction and retention, maintaining healthy employees, and protecting yourself as well as any dependents you may have.

 Whether you are mandated or choosing to provide health insurance for your employees, the good news is that you have options.
 This section will break down a few options you have including HRA’s, small group insurance, and self-funded plans.